Project Terms & Conditions

 I’ll own the artwork - the unique combination of these elements that constitutes a complete design and I’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

-I love to show off my work and share what I’ve learned with other people, so I reserve the right to display and link to your project as part of my portfolio and to write about it on websites, in magazine articles and in books etc. So, basically, it's yours, but I get to use it to promote my business.
+I love to show off my work and share what I’ve learned with other people, so I reserve the right to display and link to your project as part of my portfolio and to write about it on websites, in magazine articles and in books etc. So, it's yours, but I get to use it to promote my business.

 Payments: I'm sure you understand how important it is as a small business that you pay the invoices that I send you promptly.
 As I'm also sure you’ll want to stay friends, you agree to stick tight to the following payment schedule.

 The remainder of your fee will be due approximately 60 days after our kick-off call (Strategy Session).
 This is when our project is scheduled to be complete.
-Payment are due within 15 days of the invoice.

 the horrible small print

-Just like a parking ticket, you can’t transfer this contract to anyone else without my permission.
+You can’t transfer this contract to anyone else without my permission.
 This contract stays in place and need not be renewed.
 If for some reason one part of this contract becomes invalid or unenforceable, the remaining parts of it remain in place.

 Although the language is simple, the intentions are serious and this contract is a legal document under exclusive jurisdiction of the courts.
 And big men with dogs...